Koeng101/dnachips/README.md

 We have 4 goals with DNAchips version 1:

-1. Design and synthesize a chip capable voltage change at specific locations
+1. Design and synthesize a chip capable of voltage change at specific locations
-2. Test a variety of conditions and buffers to create a "virtual flask", visualized with bromophenol blue
+2. Test a variety of conditions and buffers to create a virtual flask, visualized with bromophenol blue
 3. Run a DNA synthesis process to build at least 20mers that can be used for PCR
 4. Develop a protocol for testing oligo output quality (nanopore)

 # Docs

+## Definitions

+1. Oligo: Otherwise known as "oligonucleotide" or an "oligomer".
+These are short pieces of DNA (or, in rare cases, RNA) that are usually synthesized chemically.
+2. Virtual flask: A flask whose boundries are defined only by some arbitrary line.
+In our case, acid produced locally by electronics will be the flask, with boundries being buffer surrounding the electrodes, keeping the acidic conditions only in the local area around the electrode.
+3. Mask: During silicon photolithography, a "mask" or "photomask" is an opaque plate with small holes that allow light to shine through.
+Using optics, the shadow of the plate is made extremely small.
+This shadow defines how a silicon chip is built.
+4. Oligo pool: A pool of many individually different oligos.
+Usually they are synthesized on a chip using electrodes or inkjet printing, with the output getting pooled together for downstream usage.
+5. Nanopore: A sequencing method that uses the electrical change of DNA as it passes through a tiny protein pore to figure out that DNA's sequence.
+We plan on using this sequencing method for validating our output oligos (among other methods)

-## Words
+## Programs to install

-1. Virtual flask:
+1. [klayout](https://www.klayout.de/) Lets you examine your mask layout
+2. [gtkwave](http://gtkwave.sourceforge.net/) Allows you examine traces after virtually testing your chip

 ## Tooling
 1. [chisel3](https://github.com/chipsalliance/chisel3) Higher level Verilog design